-- a.
-The student is unable to fulfill the essential elements of the applicable education program, demonstrates an unwillingness or inability to comply with MVNU expectations or policies, or poses a direct threat to themselves or others, which cannot be mitigated through the provision of a reasonable accommodation. - b.
+a.
+The student is unable to fulfill the essential elements of the applicable education program, demonstrates an unwillingness or inability to comply with b.
 The student's behavior is disruptive to others and negatively affects the community.
 Disruptive behavior is that which causes emotional, psychological, or physical distress to fellow students or staff substantially above that normally experienced in daily life.
 Such disruption may be in the form of severe distress associated with one or more behavioral incidents, or somewhat less severe but persistent distress over a more extended period.